pcmichaud/micro/source/welfare_en.rst

 This serves as a basis for performing cost-benefit analysis.
 Once this analysis is done, a follow-up question to ask is: what is the optimal amount of air quality?

-Optimal air quality is the level which maximizes:
+Optimal air quality is the level which maximizes

 .. math::
    U(X) = V(X) + I - c X